firstred/postnl-api-php/docs/index.rst

 Welcome to the unofficial PostNL PHP library documentation!
 ===========================================================

-These API bindings make it easy to connect to PostNL's CIF API, used for retrieving delivery options, printing shipment labels and finding shipment statuses.
+These API bindings make it easier to connect to PostNL's CIF API, used for retrieving delivery options, printing shipment labels and finding shipment statuses.

 - It has a simple interface for connecting with either the SOAP or REST API.